 We will in some circumstances rely on consent for particular uses of your data and you will be asked for your express consent, if legally required.
-Examples of when consent may be the lawful basis for processing include permission to introduce you to a client (if you are a candidate), as well as processing your data for internal marketing communications.
+Examples of when consent may be the lawful basis for processing include permission to introduce you to a client (if you are a candidate) or if we need to process ‘special categories’ of personal information.

 Should we want, need or rely on consent to lawfully process your data we will request your consent orally, by email, or by an online process for the specific activity that we require consent for and record your response on our system.
 Whenever necessary and subject to statutory record-keeping requirements, RedLaw will delete and/or anonymise Personal Data that is no longer needed.
 If there has not been any recent activity between yourself and RedLaw, we may delete your profile after a reasonable time in compliance with the GDPR legislation.

 In further detail, RedLaw will process your Personal Data for the following purposes: